kaneeldias/ticket-management-example/README.md

 JWT token through the [`POST /login`](#71-post-login-logs-in-a-user) endpoint.

 You can use the following credentials to log in as a sample user:
 ```
 email: kaneeldias@gmail.com
 password: abcd@123
 ```

-This are the credentials for the seed user with the ID 1
+These are the credentials for the seed user with the ID 1

-cURL request to login and get a JWT token:
+cURL request to log in and get a JWT token:
 ```bash
 curl -X POST http://localhost:3000/login \
 -H "Content-Type: application/json" \